Awesome double date ideas for teens to hang out in groups and date at the same time. These are cheap and fun!

 #7: Play the Throw-Throw Burrito Game

 Have you ever heard of this game?
 It’s from the maker’s of Exploding Kittens.
-And yes…there is a burrito that you throw periodically.
+And yes…there is a burrito that your teens get to throw, periodically.
 Haha!

 What I like about this game is it’s nice and fast, and everyone plays at the same time so there’s not much time for being bored.

 Invite your teen's couple friends over to build ice-cream sundaes!

 My step-mother did this for my group of teen couples after one of our school dances.
 We all came back in our gowns and suits, and there was an entire ice-cream sundae bar laid out for each of us to build our own desserts.